 - Applications are scored against the criteria and the highest scoring five in each category go to the Golden Hearts judges.
-In 2018 the awards will be judged by members of the executive team and patient representatives.
+The judging panel is made up of members of the executive team and patient representatives.

 - The judges select their preferred three nominations, in order, to establish which entry is first, second and third in each category.

-- Winners will be announced at the Golden Hearts Awards ceremony in 2018.
+- Winners will be announced at the Golden Hearts Awards ceremony in early Summer.